MD/PhD in Biochemistry

 General Program Information

 MD/PhD candidates must fulfill the requirements for both the MD and the PhD degrees.
-Please consult with the Admissions office for Boston University School of Medicine (BUSM) for information on how to apply to the MD/PhD program, as well as the curriculum for the MD component (medical school curriculum).
+Please consult with the Admissions office for Boston University School of Medicine (BUSM) for information on how to apply to the MD/PhD program, as well as the curriculum for the MD component.

-For the PhD component of the dual degree program, our PhD program is part of an interdisciplinary, “umbrella” program called the Program in Biomedical Sciences (or PiBS for short) that incorporates didactic coursework and biomedical research to prepare our graduates for career advancement.
-Our Foundations in Biomedical Sciences (FiBS) and Professional Development & Mentoring curriculum have been integrated into this new program.
+For the PhD component of the dual degree program, our PhD program is part of a program called the Program in Biomedical Sciences (PiBS).
+This interdisciplinary, “umbrella” program incorporates didactic coursework and biomedical research to prepare our graduates for career advancement.
+Our Foundations in Biomedical Sciences (FiBS) and Professional Development & Mentoring curricula are integrated into this program.
 In addition to the didactic coursework, students rotate in a number of research laboratories, enabling the selection of a dissertation research laboratory.
 Students will join the program/department with which the mentor is affiliated and continue advanced studies toward candidacy.
-More information about the program and the application process can be found on our Department of Biochemistry website.

 The didactic coursework includes our FiBS core classes, which incorporate principles of biochemistry, cell biology, molecular biology and genetics.
+Accommodations are made for courses in the medical school curriculum that overlap with the content of courses in the PhD curriculum.
 Additional course material includes laboratory techniques, statistics, and advanced electives.

 In addition to the biomedical science coursework mentioned above, our new Professional Development & Mentoring curriculum offers our graduate students opportunities to consider careers in a variety of sectors, including research and non-research careers in academia, biotechnology, government, or wherever they may choose to work after Boston University.
-Students enjoy a rich curriculum of professional development in areas outside of the traditional basic science classes.
-In this regard, there are credit-bearing courses as well as workshops, shadowing experiences, and internships, all part of our NIH-funded award called BU’s BEST (Broadening Experiences in Scientific Training).
+Thanks to our NIH-funded award called BU’s BEST (Broadening Experiences in Scientific Training), students enjoy a rich curriculum of credit-bearing courses as well as workshops, shadowing experiences, and internships.

 Our research relies on cutting-edge technologies and experimental systems to address the cellular and molecular mechanisms of biological processes, particularly those that relate broadly to human disease.
-Specific research themes within the department include Neuroscience & Aging; Signal Transduction & Cancer; Extracellular Matrix/Cellular Injury; Metabolism, Obesity/Diabetes; Proteomics & Glycomics; and Development.
-For more information on our research, please visit our website.
+Our research encompasses the areas of development, cell biology, genomics, neuroscience, metabolism, and proteomics/glycomics.

 Candidates for the MD/PhD degrees must pass both a written qualifying examination and an oral qualifying examination.

-Upon completion of qualifying exams, MD/PhD candidates present a research proposal to a five-member Thesis Advisory Committee.
+Upon completion of qualifying exams, MD/PhD candidates present a research proposal to a five-member Dissertation Advisory Committee.
 The committee is assembled at least once annually to discuss the progress of the accepted proposal.
-Once the Thesis Advisory Committee determines that the research work is complete, the student writes and defends the thesis.
+Once the Dissertation Advisory Committee determines that the research work is complete, the student writes and defends the thesis.